 12. Add a new doormat.
 It’s one of the most inexpensive spruce-ups you can do.
 Avoid cutesy designs and silly messages.
 Stick to a classic, appropriately sized mat that’s at least 80% of the width of the front door.

 13. Invite buyers to put their feet up with an inviting seating area on the front porch.
-For a little country charm, add a porch swing or some rocking chairs and a little table for refreshments.
-As Hammons points out, a porch swing or a mini bistro set is good for staging, photos, ambiance, and generating an emotional attachment with the buyer.
+For a bit of country charm, add a porch swing or some rocking chairs and a little table for refreshments.
+As Hammons points out, a porch swing or a mini bistro set is suitable for staging, photos, ambiance, and generating an emotional attachment with the buyer.

 Design a lush landscape that complements your home

 16. Trees and shrubs are attractive, but not if they’re overgrown.
-Trim dead limbs using a pole saw or hire a professional to groom the tree for you.
+Trim dead limbs using a pole saw or hire a professional to groom the tree.
 Trim back plants to keep doors, windows, and walkways clear.
 If a tree is blocking the view or is simply too overgrown, it may be best to remove it.

 17. Drag out the electric hedge clippers to whittle those bushy bushes into shape.
-Just keep in mind that some shrubs such as junipers, spruces, and cedars don’t like pruning.
+Remember that some shrubs like junipers, spruces, and cedars don’t like pruning.

 Everything’s coming up roses: Plant some flowers